FAQ about hypnosis. Can anybody be hypnotized

 Q. Can hypnotherapy create rest conditions?

-A. No recorded situations of hypnotherapy causing or contributing to developing a rest disorder.
-There is much proof that hypnotherapy can play a valuable role in treating sleep disorders such as sleeping disorders (Borkovec, 1973), sleep terror, and sleepwalking (Hurwitz, 1991).
+A. No recorded situations of hypnotherapy causing or contributing to developing a sleep disorder.
+There is much proof that hypnotherapy can play a valuable role in treating sleep disorders such as leeping disorders (Borkovec, 1973), sleep terror, and sleepwalking (Hurwitz, 1991).

 Q. Is hypnosis scientifically researched?